East Africa rugby union team: Early history

 The first union in British East Africa was the Rugby Football Union of Kenya (RFU-K), founded in August 1921; it was responsible for the administration of the game throughout Kenya, Uganda and Tanganyika which it carried out through various district sub-unions throughout the region.
 Several universities and Royal Navy ships sent teams to tour East Africa during this period.
-The Combined South African Universities toured in 1929 and in 1935 Danie Craven captained Stellenbosch University on a tour of the region; though none of these encounters included a match against a representative East Africa team.
+The Combined South African Universities toured in 1929.
+In 1935, Danie Craven captained Stellenbosch University on a tour of the region; though none of these encounters included a match against a representative East Africa team.

 The first representative team called East Africa are recorded facing the Cape Town University team that toured the region in late 1949 early 1950.
 Three matches were played in January 1950, East Africa losing each encounter.
 At this time, the East Africa team represented the colonies of British East Africa (Kenya Colony, Tanganyika and Uganda Protectorate) and the players were predominantly white settlers. (it was not until the 1960s that rugby's popularity spread and indigenous players started to take up the game; with time the East African team has seen a commensurate increase in the numbers of black players being selected).

-In 1953 the Rugby Football Union of East Africa (RFUEA) was created in order to take over the mantle as the umbrella organisation for rugby in the region.
+In 1953, the Rugby Football Union of East Africa (RFUEA) was created in order to take over the mantle as the umbrella organisation for rugby in the region.
 The creation of the RFUEA allowed for the formation of the Tanganyika Rugby Football Union (TRFU) in 1954 and Uganda Rugby Football Union (URFU) in 1955.
 Each of these were essentially a sub-union of the RFUEA much as the district unions in Kenya were, so the RFU-K was dissolved in 1956 allowing the already existing district unions to deal directly with the RFUEA.

 The formation of the RFUEA was just in time for the East Africa representative side's first tour, the First Tuskers Tour of the Copperbelt in 1954.
 It also gave the team slightly more official status though little, if anything, had changed with regard to the management of the team.
 Tuskers tours to the Copperbelt became somewhat of a tradition, six of the eight Tuskers tours have been to this rugby stronghold in southern Africa; a region that can provide an appropriate level of opposition and at a distance that does not strain the purse-strings of the players and unions alike.
-The only Tuskers tours not to the Copperbelt were toEngland (1966) and Ireland (1972).
+The only Tuskers tours not to the Copperbelt were to England (1966) and Ireland (1972).